 - 11.1.
-The Account Administrator should protect confidential, personally identifiable information, or any other data that could potentially be used to identify or harm a particular person. - 11.2.
+The Account Administrator is expected to should protect confidential, personally identifiable information, or any other data that could potentially be used to identify or harm a particular person. - 11.2.
 If a security breach is suspected to have taken place or is confirmed, the Account Administrator must notify the president or chair of the neighborhood council and the Department immediately, regardless of time of day or day of the week.
-If necessary, the Neighborhood Council Digital Communications account may be suspended or deactivated. - 11.3.
-At the departure of an Account Administrator, passwords must be changed and reported to the Neighborhood Council president or chair and the Department.
+If necessary, the Neighborhood Council Digital Communications account maywill be suspended or deactivated. - 11.3.
+An Account Administrator is expected to be judicious in the third-party applications they use in the course of their duties and take regular inventory of the applications connected to official accounts and devices.
+This is critical for ensuring the security of accounts. - 11.4.
+Passwords must be different for each account so as to minimize potential damage due to a security breach (i.e., unauthorized access to one account should not allow unauthorizedaccess to other accounts). - 11.5.
+Passwords to administer Neighborhood Council Digital Communications must be changed and recorded regularly to ensure proper security, including but not limited to, the following circumstances: - 11.6.
+At the departure of an Account Administrator, passwords must be changed and reported to the Neighborhood Council president or chair and the Department. - 11.7.
+Passwords and login information must be kept in carefully stored, secure places whether online, on hard disk, or in a physical space.
+It is recommended to store passwords and login-credentials in separate files or locations to ensure security.